-Do you know what questions to ask an ERP software consultant?
-We have fielded hundreds of calls from people who are beginning their venture to change their software — and it is important to ask the most important questions on the introductory call.
+Do you know what questions to ask when vetting an ERP selection consultant?
+We have fielded thousands of calls from people who are beginning their software change process — and it is vital to ask the most important questions on the introductory call.

-The overwhelming majority of our clients are referrals from CFOs, private equity companies, former clients and prospects and even software vendors, so the conversation dives right into the heart of the reason why they are looking for help — so we have a good idea of what questions people are asking.
+Most of our clients are referrals from CFOs, private equity companies, former clients, prospects, and even software vendors, so the conversation dives right into the heart of their need for assistance.
+Through these experiences, we have accumulated a list of the questions people are asking and those they should be asking (but aren’t).

 Here are the five most important questions to ask an ERP selection consultant: